Witness: Walmart shooter seemed to target certain people

 “The way he was acting — he was going hunting," Wilczewski told The Associated Press on Thursday.
 "The way he was looking at people’s faces and the way he did what he did, he was picking people out.”

-She said that she observed him shoot at people who were already on the ground.
+She said she observed him shoot at people who were already on the ground.

 “What I do know is that he made sure who he wanted dead, was dead,” she said.
 “He went back and shot dead bodies that were already dead.
 To make sure.”

-Wilczewski said she had only worked at the store for five days and didn't know who Bing got along with or had problems with.
-She said the fact that she was a new employee may have been why he spared her.
+Wilczewski said she had only worked at the store for five days and didn't know with whom Bing got along or had problems.
+She said being a new employee may have been the reason she was spared.

 She said that after the shooting started, a co-worker sitting next to her pulled her under the table to hide.
 She said that at one point, Bing told her to get out from under the table.
 But when he saw who she was, he told her, “Jessie, go home.”
 She said she slowly got up and then ran out of the store.

-Police identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
-They said the dead also included a 16-year-old boy whose name was being withheld because of his age.
+Police have identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
+The dead also included a 16-year-old boy whose name was withheld because of his age, police said.

 A Walmart spokesperson confirmed in an email that all of the victims worked for the company.

-Another Walmart employee, Briana Tyler, has said that Bing appeared to fire at random.
+Another Walmart employee, Briana Tyler, has said Bing appeared to fire at random.

 “He was just shooting all throughout the room.
-It didn’t matter who he hit," Briana Tyler, a Walmart employee, told the AP Wednesday.
+It didn’t matter who he hit,” Tyler told the AP Wednesday.

-The gunman was identified as Bing a 31-year-old an overnight team leader who had been a Walmart employee since 2010.
+Bing was identified as an overnight team leader who had been a Walmart employee since 2010.
 Police said he had one handgun and several magazines of ammunition.

-The attack was the second time in a little more than a week that Virginia has experienced a major shooting.
-Three University of Virginia football players were fatally shot on a charter bus as they returned to campus from a field trip on Nov.
-13. Two other students were wounded.
+The attack was the second major shooting in Virginia this month.
+Three University of Virginia football players were fatally shot on a bus Nov.
+13 as they returned from a field trip.
+Two other students were wounded.

-The assault at the Walmart came days after a person opened fire at a gay nightclub in Colorado Springs, killing five people and wounding 17.
-Tuesday night's shooting also brought back memories of another attack at a Walmart in 2019, when a gunman who targeted Mexicans opened fire at a store in El Paso, Texas, and killed 23 people.
+The Walmart shooting also comes days after a person opened fire at a gay nightclub in Colorado Springs, Colorado — killing five and wounding 17.
+Tuesday night's shooting brought back memories of another attack at a Walmart in 2019, when a gunman killed 23 at a store in El Paso, Texas.

-A database run by The Associated Press, USA Today and Northeastern University that tracks every mass killing in America going back to 2006 shows that the U.S. has now had 40 mass killings so far in 2022.
-That compares with 45 for all of 2019, the highest year in the database, which defines a mass killing as at least four people killed, not including the killer.
+Wilczewski, who survived Tuesday's shooting in Virginia, said she tried but could not bring herself to visit a memorial in the store's parking lot Wednesday.

-Earlier this year, the country was shaken by the deaths of 21 people when a gunman stormed an elementary school in Uvalde, Texas.
+“I wrote a letter and I wanted to put it out there,” she said.
+“I wrote to the ones I watched die.
+And I said that I'm sorry I wasn't louder.
+I'm sorry you couldn't feel my touch.
+But you weren't alone.”

-Contributing to this report were Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York.
+Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.

 Credit: Alex Brandon